Stocks end another bumpy day lower and crude oil prices ease

-Stocks shifted between gains and losses Thursday and oil prices eased back as markets remain concerned about the broader impact of Russia's invasion of Ukraine.
+Stocks fell and oil prices eased back Thursday after another bumpy day of trading on Wall Street as markets remained anxious about the broader impact of Russia's invasion of Ukraine.

+Major indexes veered up and down for much of the day before a late-day slide pushed them into the red.
+The S&P 500 shed a 0.7% gain to close 0.5% lower, while the Dow Jones Industrial Average fell 0.3%.
+The Nasdaq composite fell 1.6%, weighed down by technology stocks, which accounted for a big share of the market's decline.
+The pullback left the indexes on pace for weekly losses.

-Bond yields were steady.
-The yield on the 10-year Treasury remained at 1.86% from late Wednesday.
+Bond yields were mostly steady.
+The yield on the 10-year Treasury slipped to 1.85% from 1.86% late Wednesday.

+Stocks rallied a day earlier after Federal Reserve Chair Jerome Powell said he favored a modest interest rate increase at the Fed's policy meeting in two weeks, bringing relief to investors who had feared he would back more aggressive moves to fight inflation.

+“We’ve gotten a lot of clarity on what the Fed plans to do," said Liz Young, chief investment strategist at SoFi.
+"But we’ve got this overhanging cloud of the geopolitical risk and oil prices still pressuring sentiment a little bit.”

 The broader market remains volatile as investors continue to worry about the conflict in Europe along with rising inflation and the impact on economic growth and how central banks around the world act to try and restrain inflation.

-Technology companies, retailers and other companies that rely on direct consumer spending had some of the broadest losses.
-Sectors that are viewed as less risky, including utilities and household goods makers, gained ground.

-The major indexes rallied a day earlier after Federal Reserve Chair Jerome Powell said he favored a modest interest rate increase at the Fed's policy meeting in two weeks, bringing relief to investors who had feared he would back more aggressive moves to fight inflation.

-The economic fallout from the Russian invasion expanded, with Fitch Ratings and Moody's Ratings cutting Russia's credit rating.
-They said the invasion and Western sanctions have hurt Moscow's ability to repay debts and raised risks for the economy and stability.
+The economic fallout from the Russian invasion expanded as Fitch Ratings and Moody's Ratings cut Russia's credit rating.
+The agencies said the invasion and Western sanctions have hurt Moscow's ability to repay debts and raised risks for the economy and stability.

 The London Stock Exchange said it had suspended trading in shares of 27 companies with links to Russia, including some of the biggest in energy and steel, such as Lukoil, Gazprom, Sberbank, Rosneft and Magnitogorsk Iron & Steel Works.
 Those shares lost most of their value prior to the suspension.
 Rosneft shares dropped from $7.91 on Feb.
 16 to 60 cents on March 2, while Sberbank shares plunged from $14.90 to 5 cents in that same time frame.